tobega/tailspin-v0/TailspinReference.md

 Integral values (byte, short, int, long) are automatically converted to tailspin integers (unless you specifically construct the value, e.g. `[5] -> lang/Byte::valueOf` which becomes a java Byte object)

+Java lists (java.util.List) and String instances are normally treated as tailspin arrays and strings.
+If you need a java object version, call a constructor, as constructor results always give the java object unconverted.

 Other java objects are treated separately from tailspin objects and are [processors](#processors) that handle the instance methods on the object.